Hotel El Convento

 - sleeps 4

-One Bedroom Suite with a King size bed in the Master Bedroom and a Full size sofa bed in the parlor, Spanish Louver doors that open to a Juliet balcony overlooking the Cathedral, antique marble floors, and beautiful decorations.
-Perfect for honeymooners!
+Spacious One Bedroom Suite with a King size bed in the Master Bedroom and a full-size sofa bed in the parlor, Spanish Louver doors that open to a Juliet balcony overlooking the Cathedral, antique marble floors, and an elegant decor.
+Appropriately dubbed our Honeymoon Suite!

 Gloria Vanderbilt Suite